CrazyNoobCat/Hey-You-Interactive-Display/README-GoogleDrive.md

 that the correct account (the heyyouwaikato one in this case) has the Google API Drive enabled.

+## .profile setup for ocaml and google-drive-ocamlfuse

+The following was added into ~/.profile.
+While still logged in, in one window, test in a fresh terminal window to make sure it works correctly, otherwise you might end up in a situation where you can no longer log in!

+Added to the end of ~/.profile:

+    echo ""
+    echo "****"
+    echo "* Adding in opam to your environment" eval $(opam env)
+    echo "****"

+    echo ""
+    echo "  To mount the shared Google Team Drive, enter:" echo "    google-drive-ocamlfuse -label heyYouTeamDrive /home/heyyou/Hey-You-Slides-Drive"
+    echo ""
+    echo "  To unmount:"
+    echo "    fusermount -u Hey-You-Slides-Drive/"
+    echo ""

 ## Some notes taken while following the 'apt-get' approach